developer-program/engineering-track/docs/software-designs/design-principles.md

 Adapted from "The Pragmatic Programmer" by Andy Hunt and David Thomas, published in 1999.

-The DRY principle is the solution to "The Evil of Duplication".
-When codes duplicated, it becomes hard to maintain.
-If the same piece of logic appears in the code multiple times, when a requirement to change the logic, a software developer will need to remember, where these different piece of logics are and change them.
+The **DRY** principle is the solution to "The Evil of Duplication".
+When code is duplicated, it becomes hard to maintain.
+If the same piece of logic appears in the code multiple times, when a requirement changes which then changes the logic, the software developer will need to change these duplicated pieces of logic at all the different places.

-It is hard to remember what you eat for breakfast one month ago today, even if it is probably similar to what you eat every day, and it is even harder to remember what your family eat for breakfast a month ago.
+Do you remember what you ate for breakfast one month ago?
+If you can't, then you won't be able to remember where all these duplicate pieces of logic are in the code.
+Even if you can remember, it will be tedious and error-prone to change all the duplicated code.

 Duplications of code make maintenance of code hard for multiple reasons.
-Take these into considerations before you "copy and paste" code.
+Take these consequences into consideration before you "copy and paste" code.

 1. One developer needs to know what multiple developers did in the history of the project.
 2. Even doing the same code multiple times can prone to error.
 Higher chance of introducing bugs.
 The variables' name might be slightly different too.